-9.10 Family Assistance Centres
+9.10 Humanitarian Assistance Centres

-- 9.10.1 Family Assistance Centres may be established to provide comprehensive longer-term humanitarian assistance, in particular during the remainder of the response and any subsequent investigations. - 9.10.2 The scale and nature of the emergency may also influence the longer-term requirement for a Family Assistance Centre and the organisations required to be present. - 9.10.3 Having considered the potential scale of an incident, the Strategic Co-ordinating Group will make a decision on the opening of a Family Assistance Centre.
-This decision will draw heavily on the views of the local authority where the Family Assistance Centre would be sited.

-- 9.10.4 Its fundamental purpose is to act as a one-stopshop for survivors, families and all those impacted by the disaster, through which they can access support, care and advice. - 9.10.5 The Family Assistance Centre will: - act as a focal point for humanitarian assistance to bereaved individuals and families; survivors; and impacted communities; - enable individuals and families to gain as much information as is currently available about missing family members and friends; - enable the gathering of mass forensic samples in a timely manner, which enhances the ability to identify loved ones quickly; - offer access to a range of facilities that will allow individuals, families and survivors to make informed choices according to their needs; and - provide a coherent multi-agency approach to humanitarian assistance in emergencies that will minimise duplication. - 9.10.6 Local authorities will lead in identifying and establishing these centres, in consultation with police colleagues and the voluntary sector.
-The responsibility for identifying and securing the use of suitable premises rests with the local authority, which will coordinate welfare support to the community in the event of an emergency.
+- 9.10.1 Humanitarian Assistance Centres may be established to provide comprehensive longer-term humanitarian assistance, in particular during the remainder of the response and any subsequent investigations. - 9.10.2 The scale and nature of the emergency may also influence the longer-term requirement for a Humanitarian Assistance Centre and the organisations required to be present. - 9.10.3 Having considered the potential scale of an incident, the Strategic Co-ordinating Group will make a decision on the opening of a Humanitarian Assistance Centre.
+This decision will draw heavily on the views of the local authority where the Humanitarian Assistance Centre would be sited. - 9.10.4 Its fundamental purpose is to act as a one-stop shop for survivors, families and all those impacted by the disaster, through which they can access support, care and advice. - 9.10.5 The Humanitarian Assistance Centre will: - act as a focal point for humanitarian assistance to bereaved individuals and families; survivors; and impacted communities; - enable individuals and families to gain as much information as is currently available about missing family members and friends; - enable the gathering of mass forensic samples in a timely manner, which enhances the ability to identify loved ones quickly; - offer access to a range of facilities that will allow individuals, families and survivors to make informed choices according to their needs; and - provide a coherent multi-agency approach to humanitarian assistance in emergencies that will minimise duplication. - 9.10.6 Local authorities will lead in identifying and establishing these centres, in consultation with police colleagues, health and the voluntary sector.
+The responsibility for identifying and securing the use of suitable premises rests with the local authority, which will co-ordinate welfare support to the community in the event of an emergency.
 It will also be responsible for meeting the costs of securing the use of premises in the planning phase, and for providing the centre itself in the event of an emergency.
 However, it is important to adopt a multi-agency approach to this task.
-During the planning phase local authorities may enter into agreements with voluntary agencies, establishing clear expectations in relation to the responsibility for the payment of costs - 9.10.7 The Association of Chief Police Officers produced, and Cabinet Office sponsored, document Humanitarian Assistance in Emergencies: Guidance on Establishing Family Assistance Centres will provide guidance on how to plan for and set up a Family Assistance Centre in an emergency and the organisations which may be able to assist with this process. - 9.10.8 The Family Assistance Centre will exist for a limited period, and ongoing support to survivors, families and affected communities will be provided through partner agencies involved in the recovery process.
+During the planning phase local authorities may enter into agreements with voluntary agencies, establishing clear expectations in relation to the responsibility for the payment of costs - 9.10.7 The Department for Culture, Media and Sport have produced (in conjunction with ACPO) a document entitled, "Humanitarian Assistance in Emergencies: Non-statutory guidance on establishing Humanitarian Assistance Centres."
+Copies can be downloaded from the DCMS web-site. - 9.10.8 The Humanitarian Assistance Centre will exist for a limited period, and ongoing support to survivors, families and affected communities will be provided through partner agencies involved in the recovery process.